 Further unit of study information

 1 x 2hr lecture, 5 x 1hr lectures, and 5 x 1hr tutorials over 6 weeks.
-Students studying in distance mode must have access to a computer running a version of Microsoft Windows compatible with the latest version of SAS.
+Also available online - such students must have access to a computer running a version of Microsoft Windows compatible with the latest version of SAS.

 1x 3 page report (30%) and 1x 8 page report (70%)